ControlSystemStudio/phoebus/core/pva/TLS.md

 Step 4: Configure and run the demo client
 -------

-Set environment variables to inform the server about its keystore:
+Set environment variables to inform the client about its truststore:

 ```
 export EPICS_PVA_TLS_KEYCHAIN=/path/to/TRUSTSTORE